maulikdave-fh/cpsa/4-Additional Design Considerations.md

 Following are some ways to reduce system complexity and apply the design principles.

 ## Generative Creation of Components
+1. Reduce code we need to write / maintain
+2. Delegate boilerplate code generation to automated tools

 ### Macros
 #### Preprocessor in C/C++
 - Allows to apply DRY principle